 Rack Safety Inspections

-ADDITIONS, ALTERATIONS & RECONFIGURATIONS: All additions, alterations and reconfigurations should meet the same requirements as the original installation.
+- Additions, Alterations and Reconfiguration: All additions, alterations and reconfiguration should meet the same requirements as the original installation.

 Notable Rack System Safety Concerns

-REB’s professional Life Safety and Repair Inspections focus on two main areas: damage concerns and protection recommendations.
+REB’s professional safety inspections focus on two main areas: damage concerns and protection recommendations.
 Specifically, the degree and type of damage is identified in order to determine whether repair or replacement is needed.
 Upon inspection completion you’ll be provided with repair and ongoing protection recommendations.
 At your request, you’ll receive a proposal and a corresponding scope drawing for these services.